CameronNLee/2D-Rocket-League/ProjectDocument.md

 **In this section, explain how the game should be played.
 Treat this like a manual within a game.
 It is encouraged to explain the button mappings and the most optimal gameplay strategy.**

+The object of the game is to hit the ball into the other player's goal.
+After 5 minutes, whoever scored more goals is the winner.
+If you are the red player, you should hit the ball in the blue goal and if you are the blue player hit the ball in the red goal.
+In addition to basic movement, each player can activate their boost for a burst of speed.
+However, they can only boost as long as there is meter in their yellow boost gauge.
+To refill your boost gauge, simply pick up the yellow power ups that randomly spawn around the field.
+Make good use of your movement and keep track of your boost gauge to outmanuever the opponent!

+If you are the red player:
+- Move with the arrow keys
+- Boost with the space bar

+If you are the blue player:
+- Move with WASD
+- Boost with left shift

 # Main Roles #